-See standing orders 5(h) and (i) for the different rules that apply in the election of the Chairman of the Council at the annual meeting of the Council.
+See standing orders 5(h) and (i) for the different rules that apply in the election of the chair of the council at the annual meeting of the council.

-- Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
-At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave his vote for or against that question.
-Such a request shall be made before moving on to the next item of business on the agenda. - s The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of councillors who are present and the names of councillors who are absent; - iii. interests that have been declared by councillors and non-councillors with voting rights; - iv. the grant of dispensations (if any) to councillors and non-councillors with voting rights; - v. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - vi. if there was a public participation session; and - vii. the resolutions made. - t A councillor or a non-councillor with voting rights who has a - disclosable pecuniary interest or another interest as set out in the - Council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his right to participate and vote on that matter. - u No business may be transacted at a meeting unless at least one-third of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three. - See standing order 4d(viii) for the quorum of a committee or sub-committee meeting. - v If a meeting is or becomes inquorate no business shall be transacted
+- s) oUnless standing orders provide otherwise, voting on a question shall be by a show of hands.
+At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave their vote for or against that question.
+Such a request shall be made before moving on to the next item of business on the agenda. - t) The minutes of a meeting shall include an accurate record of the following: - i) the time and place of the meeting; - ii) the names of councillors who are present and the names of councillors who are absent; - iii) interests that have been declared by councillors and non-councillors with voting rights; - iv) the grant of dispensations (if any) to councillors and non-councillors with voting rights; - v) whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - vi) if there was a public participation session; and - vii) the resolutions made. - u) oo oA councillor or a non-councillor with voting rights who has a disclosable pecuniary interest or another interest as set out in the council's Code of Conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on their right to participate and vote on that matter.
+(Code of Conduct paras 14 and 15). - v) oNo business may be transacted at a meeting unless at least one-third of the whole number of members of the council are present and in no case shall the quorum of a meeting be less than three.

+See standing order 4d(viii) for the quorum of a committee or sub-committee meeting.

-- and the meeting shall be closed.
-The business on the agenda for the meeting - shall be adjourned to another meeting. - w A meeting shall not exceed a period of 2.5 hours.
+- w) oo olf a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
+The business on the agenda for the meeting shall be adjourned to another meeting. - x) A meeting shall not exceed a period of 2.5 hours.

-5 COMMITTEES, SUB-COMMITTEES AND TASK GROUPS
+4. COMMITTEES AND SUB-COMMITTEES